edunford/eve_selection/notes.md

 ### Meeting with Eddi

-Customerid IS VOLATILE  use user email or userID as a unique ID
+- `Customerid` IS VOLATILE  use **user email** or **userID** as a unique ID

-use `isPrimary` on player account email to get rid of alt accounts which will be `ebs_WAREHOUSE.customer.dimUser`
+- Use `isPrimary` on player account email to get rid of alt accounts which will be `ebs_WAREHOUSE.customer.dimUser`

-http://evemetrics/Report?counterID=1411 is a fantastic internal site with time series and SQL information query guidance for the entire EVE data base.
+- http://evemetrics/Report?counterID=1411 is a fantastic internal site with time series and SQL information query guidance for the entire EVE data base.
 Eddi uses this sounce primarily for his data exploration of new sources.
 Note that Eddi also built an R package that streamlines much of the SQL set up in R for extracting from the EVE database.

-We installed `devart`, which is an SQL assistant that helps code complete when using SQL.
+- We installed `devart`, which is an SQL assistant that helps code complete when using SQL.
 It plugs and plays with the SQL clients.

-Eddi suggested reading (varianceexplained)[http://varianceexplained.org/].
+- Eddi suggested reading (varianceexplained)[http://varianceexplained.org/].
 Useful uses of the `PURR` package.

+### Map Reduce (for querying Hadoop)

+Eddi walked through using map reduce to grab larger jobs from the cluster.
+Very effective.
+Here is the command prompt that he ran after we walked we set up the mapper function

+      python doob.py --mapper corpApplications.py --date 2017.04.01-2017.04.18 --output corpApplications

+with `corpApplications.py` taking the following form:

+      import collections
+      import doobutil
+      from doobutil import PrintSimpleKeyVals
+      def mapper():
+          for e in doobutil.ReadInputEvent(quickFilter="corporation::InsertApplication"):
+               print("%s\t%s\t%s\t%s\t%s" % (e.dt[:10], e.corpID, e.charID, e.fromCharID, e.status))
+      mapper()

+The working directory is the `/c/hadoop` folder.

+Finally, the following code can be used to parse and load the files into a SQL table.

+        # Under: F:\depot\eventLog\RELEASE\hadoop\
+        # python doob.py --mapper regionImportExportMapper.py --reducer countReducer.py --output importsExports --date 2016.03.01-2016.03.31 # run the query
+        # cd importsExports_edvald
+        #
+        # sed 's/\t/,/g' importsExports_edvald.txt > importsExports_edvald.csv
+        # bcp tmp.importsExports in importsExports_edvald.csv -S researchdb -d edvald_research -T -c -t

+So for me, this would look like

+        python doob.py --mapper corpApplications.py --date 2017.04.01-2017.04.18 --output corpApplications

+        sed 's/\t/,/g' corpApplications_se.david.txt > ~/Documents/ETD/selection/data/importsExports/cropApplications.csv

 ----------------------------------------------------------------